best-esims-ireland

 Staying connected in Ireland is easy with an eSIM you can install before your flight and activate the moment you land.
 Whether you’re working from Dublin’s cafés, road-tripping along the Wild Atlantic Way, or joining remote-work meetups in Galway, an eSIM keeps you online without visiting a phone shop or dealing with roaming fees.

-In this guide, we compare Ubigi and eSIM4Travel, two trusted providers that work seamlessly on Vodafone, eir, and Three with full 4G and 5G coverage.
+In this guide, we recommend Ubigi and Holafly, two trusted providers that work on local Irish networks like Vodafone, eir, and Three with full 4G and 5G coverage.
 You’ll find updated prices, discount codes, setup tips, and a quick recommendation to help you choose the right plan for your trip.

 • Ubigi: Best value for larger or unlimited data plans with reliable 4G/5G on Three (H3G) and eir.
 Reusable in 200+ destinations with app-based top-ups and real-time tracking.
 Use code NOMADWISE for 10% off.